-We all know that prevention is better than cure, but only a few of us actually stick to it.
-Most dental diseases can be prevented from becoming extensive and expensive if they are diagnosed and treated at an early stage itself.
+We all know that prevention is better than cure, but only a few of us stick to it.
+Most dental diseases can be prevented from becoming extensive and expensive if diagnosed and treated at an early stage.

-Even when you don’t have a toothache or gum problem, you must visit your dentist annually and get your dental health thoroughly evaluated.
+Even when you don’t have a toothache or gum problem, you must visit your dentist annually and thoroughly evaluate your dental health.
 Moreover, not all dental issues are evident from the beginning.
-They take time before they progress into a major oral health problem.
-Only by taking necessary precautions and preventive measures, we can keep ourselves from losing a tooth and money.
+They take time before they progress into a significant oral health problem.
+Only by taking necessary precautions and preventive measures we can keep ourselves from losing a tooth and money.

 Myth #2: Sugar is the Only Culprit for Tooth Decay

-While there is no denying that consuming too much-processed sugar is unhealthy for our pearly white teeth, it is not the only thing that negatively affects our oral health.
-Even if you are someone who has cut off the sugar from your diet, you might experience gum disease or toothache.
+While there is no denying that consuming too much processed sugar is unhealthy for our pearly white teeth, it is not the only thing that negatively affects our oral health.
+Even if you have cut off the sugar from your diet, you might experience gum disease or toothache.

-Moreover, tooth cavities happen not only if you consume a lot of sugar but also when the sugar gets stuck in your teeth for too long.
+Moreover, tooth cavities happen if you consume a lot of sugar, and when the sugar gets stuck in your teeth for too long.
 The acid produced by the accumulated sugar wears the tooth enamel, giving it a cavity we all frown upon.
-So as a Goose Creek dentist, I can affirm that you should not give sugar all the blame for cavities and other teeth problems.
+As a Goose Creek dentist, I can affirm that you should not provide sugar all the blame for cavities and other teeth problems.

 Myth #3: It is Normal to Have Bleeding Gums